iconify/icon-finder/docs/core/render.md

 ## Example

-This example shows simple container that creates Icon Finder Core instance, uses data from callback to change state and render child components.
+This example shows a simple container that creates an Icon Finder Core instance, uses data from callback to change state and renders child components.

-It decides what child component to show based on current error message and route.
+It decides what child component to show based on the current error message and route.

 ```jsx
 import react, { Component } from 'react';